 115.15(a) The RIDOC policy 9.14-8 has addressed this provision, the RIDOC employees will not conduct cross-gender strip searches without approval of the Shift Commander prior to conducting the search.
 The use of body cavity searches is authorized only pursuant to a Court Order obtained by RIDOC legal staff or with the written consent of the inmate.
 In the event that a search did take place, it would be conducted by a health care professional in an "outside" (off-site) medical facility and that would be arranged by the RIDOC Medical Program Director.
-Frisk searches are conducted by a Correction Officer of the same sex as the inmate, whenever possible.
+Frisk searches are conducted by a

+Correctional Officer of the same sex as the inmate, whenever possible.
+The auditor reviewed the Search Preference request for Transgender/Intersex inmates.
+This included a search preference statement from the inmate as well as a search response from the RIDOC regarding the request.
 The PAQ reports that in the last twelve months there have been zero (0) instances where a cross-gender strip search or cross-gender body searches of inmates.
 Also reported in the PAQ was a zero (0) number of cross-gender strip or cross gender body cavity searches of inmates that did not involve exigent circumstances.
-Interviews with staff were consistent that staff have not conducted cross-gender strip or cross-gender visual body cavity searches.
-The interview conducted with medical staff reiterated there were not any instances where medical staff conducted such searches.
-The interviews conducted with random inmates also reiterated that cross-gender strip searches and pat searches do not take place.
+Interviews with staff were consistent that staff have not conducted cross-gender strip or cross-gender visual body cavity searches The interview conducted with medical staff reiterated there were not any instances where medical staff conducted such searches.
+The interviews conducted with random inmates also reiterated that cross-gender strip searched and pat searches do not take place.

-115.15(b) The RIDOC High Security facility does not house female inmates; therefore, this provision is not applicable.
+115.15(b) The RIDOC Maximum Security facility does not house female inmates; therefore, this provision is not applicable.